top of page

 In the summertime, Lom is transformed into a lively mountain oasis.
 Tourists and locals alike gather at outdoor cafés, restaurants, and charming local shops.
 With all this fresh air, hiking and biking, one needs to take a break.

-And then there’s the local bakery, which often has a long line of customers waiting to get their hands on… the cinnamon buns!
-These legendary buns are baked in a stone oven, made with locally sourced flour and sprinkled with a whole lot of love.
-When the chimney starts puffing and the scent of fresh pastries drifts through town, it’s going to be hard to resist.
+And we have to mention the local bakery (Bakeriet i Lom), which often has a long line of customers waiting to get their hands on… the cinnamon buns!
+These legendary buns are made with locally sourced flour and sprinkled with a whole lot of love.

 Bildekreditering